LOCKLAB BLOG

 Does sexual dysfunction actually come from finasteride?

 To understand the side effects, you need to understand how finasteride works.
 Finasteride decreases DHT, a form of testosterone which is not used for sexual function in adulthood.
-Finasteride then increases normal testosterone levels by 5-15% which improves both sexual function and mood (Source).
+Finasteride then increases testosterone levels slightly which improves both sexual function and mood (Source).

 In a double-blind placebo-controlled study using nocturnal penile tumescence (NPT) as an objective method of assessing erectile function, 5mg of finasteride failed to suppress consistent sleep-related penile erections.
 This means that when taking 5 times the dose used for male pattern hair loss (MPHL), researchers concluded finasteride did not affect erections (Source).